Param-Punjab/web-crawler/README.md

-# Phishing Domain Detection System
+# Web Crawler

 ## Overview

-This is an advanced Phishing Domain Detection System that identifies and analyzes potential phishing websites targeting a specified domain.
+This is Web Crawler that identifies and analyzes potential phishing websites targeting a specified domain.
 The system uses multiple techniques including Certificate Transparency logs, DNS analysis, content similarity checks, and machine learning to detect suspicious domains.

 ## Features